Program Director: Jan Furman, Ph.D.

-Program Faculty: Dr. Lauren Friesen (Theatre), Dr. Jan Furman (English), Mr. Robert Houbeck (Library), Dr. Frederic J. Svoboda (English), Ms. Christine Waters (Visual Art/Communication)
+Program Faculty: Dr. Lauren Friesen (Theatre), Dr. Jan Furman (English), Mr. Robert Houbeck (Library), Dr. Larry Koch (Sociology), Dr. Bruce Rubenstein (History), Dr. Frederic J. Svoboda (English), Ms. Christine Waters (Visual Art/Communication), Dr. Jacqueline Zeff (English)

 The Master of Arts in Liberal Studies (MALS) invites students to examine their lived experience through an intellectual lens that highlights the key ideas, institutions, behaviors, and preoccupations that have helped to shape the American character.
 David A. Hollinger and Charles Capper observe in their preface to The American Intellectual Tradition: “If a tradition is a family of disagreements, the American intellectual tradition is a very extended family.”
 The MALS Program provides students with a sustained opportunity to understand and contribute to that “family” of disagreements—and agreements—we call American culture by drawing on concepts from the humanities, the social sciences, and the arts.
 The defining MALS experience is an academic core with a recurring emphasis on interdisciplinary study and research.